-We’ve consistently rated CyberLink PowerDirector as one of the best video editing software for Windows users for its user-friendly interface and regularly updated features.
+We’ve consistently rated CyberLink PowerDirector as one of the best video editing software for Windows users for its user-friendly interface and regularly updated features; PowerDirector 18, for instance, received a glowing 4-star review from us.
 Now, for the first time, the program is available for macOS users.

 CyberLink PowerDirector 365: Price and availability